lalbornoz/nvim-buildme/README.md

   runfile = '.runme.sh',      -- the run file to execute
-  interpreter = 'bash',       -- the interpreter to use (bash, python, ...) force = '--force',          -- the option to pass when the bang is used wincmd = '',                -- a command to run prior to a build job (split, vsplit, ...)
+  interpreter = 'bash',       -- the interpreter to use (bash, python, ...) force = '--force',          -- the option to pass when the bang is used save_current_wd = false,    -- save working directory of editor at startup; used to look for {build,run}file wincmd = '',                -- a command to run prior to a build job (split, vsplit, ...)
 }
 ```